Eurotermbank/Federated-Network-Toolkit-deployment/tutorial/Setup Toolkit on Kubernetes.md

 ### Permissions for microk8s

-We need to grant admin permissions for microk8s
+We need to grant admin permissions for microk8s:

 ```bash
 sudo usermod -a -G microk8s admins
 ```
-Also we need grant access to kubernetes directory for our sudo user.
+Also we need grant access to kubernetes directory for our sudo user:

 ```bash
 sudo chown -f -R admins ~/.kube